mia-platform/documentation/docs/release_notes/platform_releasenotes.md

     ![](img/service-marketplace.png)

-    In the services area we have introduced the marketplace.
+    In the Services area we have introduced the marketplace.
     In this section you can find:

     * Mia templates, or the templates created from your company;
-    * Example to create microservices;
+    * Example to create Services;
-    * Mia Plugins to implement some microservices of Mia's ecosystem microservice.
+    * Mia Plugins to implement some Services of Mia's ecosystem Service.

 2. **Group expressions for the Backoffice APIs**